dsohk/rancher-devsecops-workshop/docs/part-3.md

 ### 2. Fork the spring-petclinic project into your own github account

-Open a new Browser & past the link below
+Open a new Browser & past the below link

 ```
 https://github.com/dsohk/spring-petclinic
 ```
+Click on Fork Icon on top right hand window pane & select your own account where the repo will be forked.

 In GitHub, navigate to your forked repoistory.
 Find the code in `Jenkinsfile` and replace `yourname` with your github account name.